-Introduction to Graph Database in System Design
+Introduction to Graph Database

-Graph database use cases in real-life applications
+Use cases in real-life applications

 Graph database real life examples

-Why do we prefer graph databases over relational databases?
+When do we prefer graph databases over relational databases?

 In such a scenario, we might need to perform a JOIN operation between the “users” and “connections” tables to analyze relationships.
 This can be time-consuming and resource-intensive if there are large amounts of data and relationships.
+For example, if we want to find all friends of a user, we need to perform a JOIN operation that matches the user’s ID with the IDs of all their friends in the “connections” table.

 • Graph databases have a flexible schema, which helps us to easily add new types of relationships without modifying the schema.
 This makes it easier to adapt to changing requirements.